yepkids/SyCLoPS/README.md

 Documentation
 =====

-1. SyCLoPS manual (in html) can be found in the `manual` folder and can also found online here: https://climate.ucdavis.edu/syclops.php
+1. SyCLoPS manual (in PDF) can be found in the `manual` folder and can also found online here (the online version may be lagging): https://climate.ucdavis.edu/syclops.php

 2. Details of the various executables that are part of TempestExtremes (TE) can be found in the user guide: